foss-xtensa/amazon-freertos/lib/FreeRTOS/portable/XCC/Xtensa/readme_xtensa.txt

 thread-safety on a per task basis (for use in tasks only, not interrupt handlers).

-NOTE: At this time only 'newlib' and 'xclib' C libraries are supported for thread safety.
-The 'uclibc' library is not reentrant and does not provide thread safety at this time.
-However, if you are not concerned with reentrancy then you can use any of these libraries.

 This port also includes a simple example application that may run on a supported board or the Xtensa instruction set simulator (ISS).
 There are also a couple of test programs used in maintaining the port, which